tomio13/RDM-Desktop/docs/Templates.md

 ## units
 Units are now available for numeric, integer and numericlist fields.
 The widget checks the type first, and whether a units list is provided.
 If this is not the case, they are not shown.
 If units is provided, it is displayed and one is selectable.

+The units field lists the possibilities, unit field specifies what is selected.

 # examples
 A couple of example templates are available in the templates folder,